bricks-cloud/bricks/README.md

 Bricks is composed of a number of components.
 Below is a description of each component:

 - `figma`: the Figma plugin for Bricks.
+- `vscode`: the VS Code extension for Bricks.
 - `core`: converts Figma nodes into `StyledBricksNode`s.
 - `plugins/html`: converts `StyledBricksNode`s into HTML code.
 - `plugins/react`: converts `StyledBricksNode`s into React code.